 Too Many Soft Skills

 With an average of 30 seconds or less to capture a hiring manager’s attention, it’s best not to waste time with self-proclamations of being a team player, good communicator, or a sound multi-tasker, etc. There is no easy way to prove these characteristics through words on a resume, so it is best to leave the comments to be shared by your professional references or to be portrayed naturally during your interview.
-Push an emphasis on your applicable experience and relevant ‘hard skills.’
+Place an emphasis on your applicable experience and relevant ‘hard skills.’